 “Thus it is that in war the victorious strategist only seeks battle after the victory has been won, whereas he who is destined to defeat first fights and afterwards looks for victory.”

 …on preparing to win.
 Launching a business is not as easy as launching a website and waiting for clients to show up.
 In today’s connected world it’s actually extremely hard to get clients.
-There’s literally a million other companies fighting for every new user across every category.
+There are literally a million other companies fighting for every new user across every category.

 So plan to win.
 Experiment.
 Hack.
 Prove your product works.
 Build an audience.
 Target.
 Measure.
 Test.
 Never expect anything to happen on its own.
 Do the math.
 Make it happen.
 Create something from nothing.